The History of Milk Caps, Menko, and POGs

 Common Sense Milk Bottle Caps, Thatcher Mfg Co, 1899

 Many variations of the disk cover were created by competitors.
-A pull tab bottle cap was patented by Henry Bradley on August 11, 1908.
+A pull tab bottle cap was first patented by Henry Bradley on August 11, 1908.
 The Bradley design is made of two layers of glued pulpboard.
 A flexible thumb tab is cut from the top layer.

 Bottle and Jar Closure, Henry Bradley, August 11, 1908

 On June 6, 1909, Frank L. Nichols patented a machine to cut, print, and staple caps.
-The cap design includes a separate square tab attached with a wire staple.
+The cap design includes a separate tab attached with a wire staple.
 The pull tabs were commonly made of tough red-colored fiber.
 The American Dairy Supply Company of Washington, D.C., marketed "The Cap with the Red Flap" as "The Certified Cap."
 Health authorities protested the name for misleading consumers.
 On February 21, 1923, the "The Certified Cap" trademark renewal was denied by the Commissioner.
 The decision was successfully appealed.

 William Hyde Rice, Ltd., Lihue